PartyDAO/party-protocol/docs/governance.md

 - A user receives a Governance NFT (transfer or minting).
 - A user transfers their Governance NFT to another user.
-- A user (un)delegates their voting power.
+- A user delegates (or undelegates) their voting power.
-- A user gets voting power (un)delegated to them.
+- A user gets voting power delegated (or undelegated) to them.

-When determining the effective voting power of a user, we binary search a user's voting power records for the most recent record < the proposal time.
+When determining the effective voting power of a user, the protocol binary searches an address's voting power records for the most recent record that was created before the proposal's creation time.

 ---